 For in the end, people need to know what policymakers are doing and why.
 And policy makers need to respect the interest and the intelligence of the voters, and heed their obligation to the voter for candor and disclosure.
 Our representative democracy depends on voters developing discriminating judgments about policies and politicians, and they can’t do it if vital information is withheld from them.
 In a democracy like ours, it’s the height of disrespect for public officials to keep their actions and thinking cloaked.

 There’s no reason for the public to brook such disrespect.
 We need to demand open communication, straight talk, and more complete disclosure of information.
 We need to expect that our public officials will do their business in public — and that if they can’t, they’ll explain clearly to us why not.
 This is our democracy.
 Let’s treat it that way.

-Lee Hamilton is Director of the Center on Congress at Indiana University.
+Lee Hamilton is a Senior Advisor for the Indiana University Center on Representative Government; a Distinguished Scholar, IU School of Global and International Studies; and a Professor of Practice, IU School of Public and Environmental Affairs.
 He was a member of the U.S. House of Representatives for 34 years.